Common Questions for Yoga with Jessica

 - Pure Yin Yoga – classic Yin Yoga in Paul Grilley/Sarah Powers style.
 Mostly floor based.

 - Restorative Yoga – a combination of Yin Yoga, Restorative Yoga, Breath Work and Sitting Practices.
 Floor based.
 A quiet and slow class, ideal for stress, worry, anxiety, back pain, recovery and similar.
 The restorative emphasis makes this quieter and slower than a Pure Yin Class.

-- Watch my Yin Yoga Guide by Video series and see some sample classes and routines on YouTube
+- Watch my Visual Yin Yoga Guide and see some Pre Recorded Sample Classes and Routines

 All classes are beginner / all level friendly.